Many people will have set property investing goals for the new year and unfortunately, many will fail to achieve them.

-There is another group of people out there who do not set goals at all, because it is very easy to just live in the present without a set plan to move forward, which is an easy habit to fall into.
+Others may not set any goals at all, because it is very easy to just live in the present without a set plan to move forward, which is an easy habit to fall into.

-But whether you’re a new or seasoned property investor, these tips can help you set your goals for this year and ensure you don't lose sight of them and are able to take the necessary steps to see them achieved.Read More
+These tips can help you set your goals for 2018 and ensure you don't lose sight of them and are able to take the necessary steps to see them achieved.Read More

 For most residential real estate investments you can borrow to buy an investment property with a typical deposit (or surplus equity in another property) of 20% of the purchase price.